Ee-Chee/Spiced-Academy-tabasco-curriculum/social_network1/README.md

 Everything you will need to install is listed in the `package.json` in the repo.
 All you need do, as far as installation goes, is type `npm install`.

-Prior to running the app, create a directory named `public`.
-That's where Webpack (the tool we will use to compile and package our Javascript) will place `bundle.js`, the single javascript file the site will need.
-You will probably also want to use `public` as a static directory and place your css and images in it.

-Webpack will start with `src/start.js`.
+Webpack, the tool we use to compile our code, will start with `src/start.js`.
 Any js file that `start.js` imports from  (as well as the files that those files import from) will be included in the bundle.
 The js files you create and import should be placed in the `src` directory.

 There is already an `index.html` file in the project, and it is served in response to `GET` requests to `/`.
 This is the only HTML file this project will require.